 - Stops oil consumption caused by missing check valve.
 Oil consumption will cause carbon build up on the piston crown and ring lands, which can cause detonation and piston damage.

-- Much longer lasting than the OEM check valve due to more robust design.
+- Much longer lasting valve than the OEM check valve due to more robust design.

 Check out the original discussion thread, containing over 50 pages and 250,000 views, where this PCV fix kit was initially sold and reviewed: